RobinLinus/treecoin/docs/network.md

 - simple, efficient and resilient
 - high throughput of transactions

 #### Bridges
 **Purpose:** Enable nano nodes to communicate with the mainnet.
 - Initial seeding, in particular WebRTC signaling
-- simple communication
+- Light-weight communication:
   - Relay blocks from the mainnet into the nanonet.
   - Relay transactions from the nanonet into the mainnet.

-Requirements:
+#### Incoming Connections
+// Todo: more than bullet points.
+Address the general problem of p2p and NAT traversal
-- Open Port
+- TCP + Open Port
-- Domain
+- UDP, UPnP, hole-punching
-- SSL Certificate
+- Domain + SSL Certificate

-Research Idea: Installation-free, browser-based WebSocket-to-WebRTC bridges via insecure origins/data URLs?
+- Research Idea: Installation-free, browser-based WebSocket-to-WebRTC bridges via insecure origins/data URLs?

 ### Nanonet
 **Purpose:** Self-serving network of nano nodes.